WHMCS/developer-docs/hooks-reference/service.md

 ## ServiceDelete

-Executes when a service is being deleted.
+Executes when the Service has been deleted.

 #### Parameters